 The Brain Tumour Registry will permit the standardized collection of epidemiological data concerning benign and malignant brain tumours across Canada.
 This critical advance will provide a firm foundation for brain tumour research, facilitate the allocation of government funding to support patients and families and lead to improved access to better therapies for these diseases.

-Data have been provided for the 2019 surveillance report and the 2020 survival report by four provincial cancer registries: British Columbia, Alberta, Manitoba, and Ontario
+Data have been provided for the 2019 surveillance report and the 2020 survival report by four provincial cancer registries: British Columbia, Alberta, Manitoba, and Ontario.

-This work has been funded by Brain Tumour Foundation of Canada, the Brain Canada Foundation through the Canada Brain Research Fund, with the financial support of Health Canada and in collaboration with the Public Health Agency of Canada.
+This work has been funded by Brain Tumour Foundation of Canada, the Brain Cancer Foundation through the Canada Brain Research Fund, with the financial support of Health Canada and in collaboration with the Public Health Agency of Canada.